Protesters face off as U.S. abortion debate heats up

 ALLIES IN WASHINGTON

 Anti-abortion activists have said they are energized by the election of Trump, who has promised to restrict abortions.
-He selected their long-time ally, Mike Pence, and nominated conservative jurist Neil Gorsuch to the U.S. Supreme Court.
+He selected their long-time ally, Mike Pence, as vice president, and nominated conservative jurist Neil Gorsuch to the U.S. Supreme Court.

 Two weeks ago, tens of thousands converged on Washington for the 44th March for Life, where Pence became the most senior government official to speak in person at the annual anti-abortion rally, organizers said.